cdbdev/python-doc/doc/for_loop_alternatives.md

-# 1. The 'problem'
+# 1. The "problem"
-For-loops have their use, but they also have several disadvantages:
+Loops have their use, but they also have several disadvantages:

 - multiple levels of indentation (especially with nested loops)
 - code readability suffers in large blocks